FAMILY & IMMIGRATION

 Uncontested Divorce Clinics

 Legal Aid, in partnership with the VLP, operates Uncontested Divorce Clinics in six counties in our service area.
 This clinic model allows Legal Aid to assist low-income individuals with no disputed property or child custody issues obtain divorces.
 Specially trained Legal Aid paralegals work in tandem with private bar attorneys to provide pro bono service through the VLP.
 Our paralegals conduct the client interviews and prepare the court papers.
 Groups of 10-12 clients then come to Legal Aid on Clinic Day to meet with VLP pro bono attorneys who provide final document review.
 Then, thanks to the cooperation of the Domestic Relations Courts, each group of Clinic cases is heard as part of a special docket in a single morning.

 Civil Protection Order Clinic

 LawLink continues to partner with the UC College of Law on the Domestic Violence Clinic, in which third year law students provide advice and courtroom representation to clients seeking protection orders against domestic violence, sexual assault and stalking.
-In 2015, 97 women received advice and representation for civil protection orders.
+In 2020, Legal Aid helped 99 women obtain civil protection orders.